haroldwongms/openshiftinazuredocs/openshift-origin.md

 ## Deploy by using the OpenShift Origin template

 The OpenShift Origin template located at https://github.com/Microsoft/openshift-origin has multiple branches available for different versions of OpenShift Origin.
 Depending on your needs, you may be able to deploy directly from the repo or you may need to fork the repo and make custom changes to the templates and / or scripts before deploying.
+Please review the README.md file in the repository for a full list of parameters and resources deployed as part of the template.

 Use the `appId` value from the service principal that you created earlier for the `aadClientId` parameter.

-The following example creates a parameters file named azuredeploy.parameters.json with all the required inputs.
+The following is an example of a parameters file named azuredeploy.parameters.json with all the required inputs.

 ```json
 {